stallhoard/phasmo-wiki/docs/ghosts/Thaye.md

 </style>

 ## Ability (pseudo)
-- Attempts aging every 60 - 120 seconds, the timer is **always 60 seconds** at the start of the game
+- Attempts to age every 60 - 120 seconds, the timer is **always 60 seconds** at the start of the game
 - Aging decreases ghost activity, event chances, hunt threshold, speed

 ## Speed